SomeWeekendReading/someweekendreading.github.io/_posts/2020-11-09-vaccine-efficacy-data.md

 - Being an _interim_ readout, there is a chance that the final results will weaken the result.
-- We're talking about a study with $N = 43,538$ participants, and we've thus far seen only 94 COVID cases in both treatment & control arms, total.
+- We're talking about a study with $N = 38,955$ participants who have received both doses, and we've thus far seen only 94 COVID cases in both treatment & control arms, total.
   That is a very small fraction of the total (about 0.2%)!
 - The initial study design called for an interim readout at 32 cases, and while the FDA was negotiating a protocol amendment to increase that to 62 cases, the number of cases climbed up to 94.
 We really have let political dysfunction lead into uncontrolled